trstringer/trstringer.github.io/_posts/2022-03-28-github-actions-manual-approval.md

 tags: [devops,github]
 ---

 A typical requirement in a CI/CD pipeline is to pause prior to a large operation, such as a deployment, that needs to be manually approved.
 GitHub offers the ability to do this with [environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).
-With this approach though there are a couple of requirements:
+With this approach though there are a couple of requirements that could be a barrier of usage:

-* You are using environments (very great feature, but not always something your workflow uses)
+* You are using environments (awesome feature, but not always something your workflow uses or needs)
 * You are using this in a public repository (or in a private repository you need GitHub Enterprise)

 GitHub Enterprise is a great product and well worth the investment, but it's not every GitHub user that needs and uses this tier of the product.
 With that being said, I wanted to create a way to allow manual approvals regardless of your repository visibility and without needing to use environments.

-Introducting the manual-approval GitHub Action:
+Introducing the manual-approval GitHub Action!

 * [Marketplace Action](https://github.com/marketplace/actions/manual-workflow-approval)
 * [GitHub repository](https://github.com/trstringer/manual-approval)

-By introducing this action in your workflow it will pause until there the designated approver(s) has/have approved (or denied) the continuation of the workflow.
+By using this action in your workflow it will pause until the designated approver(s) has/have approved (or denied) the continuation of the workflow.
 Here is the usage:

 {% raw %}
 ```yaml